Woman looking at computer, stressed out, biting a pencil.

 GATHER INFORMATION YOU NEED FROM OTHERS ASAP

-You’ll likely have all the information you need for most grant proposals.
-But on occasion, you may need to collect additional information such as service data, program implementation plans, updated financial reports, or letters of support.
+On occasion, you may need to collect information such as service data, program implementation plans, updated financial reports, or letters of support.
 And at some point, your co-workers or partners will be late in sending you the information you desperately need to write a grant proposal.
-Unfortunately, their tardiness can derail your grant writing process and seriously increase your stress levels.
-This is one of the rare occasions where a lack of planning on someone else’s part WILL cause an emergency on yours.
+Unfortunately, their tardiness can derail your grant-writing process and significantly increase your stress.
+This is one of the rare occasions when a lack of planning on someone else’s part WILL cause an emergency on your end.

 Avoid the stress of waiting on others by asking for the information you need as soon as possible.
 Once you know you’ll be submitting a grant proposal, review all the narrative and attachment requirements first.
 Then, immediately reach out to your co-workers or partners and let them know what you need.
-You’ll also want to give them a hard deadline, which should be at least a few days before the date you actually need the information.
+You’ll also want to set a hard deadline, at least a few days before the date you actually need the information.

 Click here to get your free Win More Grants Blueprint